Sponsored content and native advertising may seem similar, but they have important distinctions that marketers should know about.

 Here, we share what advertisers must know about these strategies’ uses, benefits, similarities, and differences — so you can decide when they’re right for your campaign needs.

-What is native advertising?
-Native advertising is a strategy for creating ads that match their surrounding content and context.
+Native advertising is a form of advertising where the ad units match their surrounding content and context.
 Native ads can take the form of website content, social media posts, search ads, and email ads.
 Since they’re designed to blend into whichever page they’re on, they provide more engaging and less disruptive user experiences.

 There are many native advertising platforms that advertisers can use to reach built-in audiences with their campaigns, increasing leads and sales.

 Native ads often include a headline, image and a description or caption.
 They are usually clickable – readers can click through to see the advertised article, video, product, or landing page.

 Specifically, native ads can take many forms, including:

 - Recommended content at the end of articles

 - Promoted products on e-commerce marketplaces

 Native ads are sometimes tough to spot in the wild, as they often match their surrounding content.
 The biggest difference is that native ads are labeled with disclaimers, such as “Promoted,” “Sponsored,” or “Ad.”

 There are many reasons to use native advertising, such as to drive awareness about certain content and messaging, increase website traffic, and generate leads and sales.
 Native ads can also be targeted to specific audience segments, so advertisers know they’re reaching consumers who are most likely to respond and engage with their campaigns.